OpenHLTest/data-models/README.md

-# OpenHlTest
+# OpenHLTest
 [![Validated](https://travis-ci.org/OpenHLTest/data-models.svg?branch=master)](https://travis-ci.org/OpenHLTest/data-models)
 [![Package](https://img.shields.io/pypi/v/openhltest.svg)](https://pypi.org/project/openhltest)
 [![Version](https://img.shields.io/pypi/pyversions/openhltest.svg)](https://pypi.org/project/openhltest)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://en.wikipedia.org/wiki/MIT_License)

-OpenHlTest is a collaborative effort by test vendors to develop programmatic interfaces and tools for agnosticly managing test equipment.
+OpenHLTest is a collaborative effort by test vendors to develop agnostic programmatic interfaces and tools for managing test equipment.

-OpenHlTest's initial focus is the following:
+OpenHLTest's initial focus is the following:
 - a consistent set of vendor-neutral data models (written in YANG)
 - continuous integration yielding a single set of client tools
 - test vendor server implementations of the data models

-## Contributing to OpenHlTest
+## Contributing to OpenHLTest
-This repository is primarily for publishing the models, documents, and other material developed by the OpenHlTest working group.
+This repository is primarily for publishing the models, documents, and other material developed by the OpenHLTest working group.
 We generally do not accept pull requests in this repository.

-Feedback and suggestions to improve OpenHlTest models is welcomed on the public mailing list, or by opening a GitHub issue
+Feedback and suggestions to improve OpenHLTest models is welcomed by opening a [GitHub issue](https://github.com/OpenHLTest/data-models/issues).

 # Continuous Integration
 On every commit to the repository folder travis continuous integration will start and do the following: